checkcheckzz/python-github-projects/README.md

 [![logo](imgs/pythona.jpg)](https://github.com/checkcheckzz/Python-open-projects)

-> Collect and classify Python open projects on Github
+> Collect and classify Python open projects on GitHub

 If you want to build a cool Python project from scratch, a good start point is to find a related project.

-This repository lists the hot (by number of stars) projects on g3ithub.
+This repository lists the hot (by number of stars) projects on GitHub.
 New projects are added gradually.
 The classification is based on the project's main purpose.
 If a project is a client for a database, it is listed under the database category.

 A project may belong to several categories.
-If you think that a project is listed under a incorrect category or a new category should be added, please open an issue.
+If you think that a project is listed under an incorrect category or a new category should be added, please open an issue.
 If you want to add a new project to certain category, just send me a pull request and follow the [contribution guide](https://github.com/checkcheckzz/Python-open-projects/wiki).